NAR8789/password-generator/README.md

 goobies
 ```

-Optionally takes a count as an argument, to specify the number of lines to output
+It optionally takes a count as an argument, to specify the number of lines to output

 ```bash
 $ cat word_list | ./generate.sh 8